 #3.
 Alchemy [Angel Beats!]

 Ah Angel Beats!
-Not only is this anime based in one of the most unique type settings, its music adds to it being one of the most heartwarming series out there.
-And although this song is a little more upbeat than the latter feeling aforementioned, it is one of the many insert songs within the Iwasawa episode – a rather heartwarming episode and an Angel Beats! fan(me) favorite.
+Not only is this anime based in one of the most unique settings, its music adds to it being one of the most heartwarming and exciting series out there.
+It’s not called Angel Beats! for nothing.
 With beats like that, one can easily forgive any plot hole. ;)

 #2.
 Madder Sky [Code Geass: Hangyaku no Lelouch R2]